ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 Code of conduct
 ---------------

 It is imperative for communities of practice such as these to have well defined and agreed to codes of conduct.
-Tina Hardin in the CEIH has begun work on a CoC for this purpose.
+Tina Hardin in the CEIH has begun work on a code of conduct for this purpose.

 Next steps
 ==========